Archie Manning / Executive Director

 Cooper was a two-time All-State wide receiver at Isidore Newman School in New Orleans and played in the Louisiana High School All-Star Game as well as participating on two state championship basketball teams.

-Coop’s experience in high school, college, and professional sports has made him a natural fit for the broadcast booth and he has hosted and co-hosted numerous projects over the years, including the both television and radio shows during football season on WWL in New Orleans.
+Cooper’s experience in high school, college, and professional sports has made him a natural fit for the broadcast booth and he has hosted and or co-hosted numerous projects over the years, including both television and radio shows during football season on WWL in New Orleans.

-Cooper is currently a partner at Howard Weil Inc., an energy investment boutique in New Orleans.
-Cooper is active with the The National Multiple Sclerosis Society, The Academy of Sacred Heart and his alma mater Isidore Newman School.
+He is active with the National Multiple Sclerosis Society, The Academy of Sacred Heart and his alma mater Isidore Newman School.